SECURIoTESIGN/SECURIoTESIGN/SECloudMobDESIGNS/guides1/Phishing.md

 ** Definition *

-Phishing is an an attack that uses both social engineering and technical subterfuge to steal consumers personal identity data and financial account credentials.
+Phishing is an attack that uses both social engineering and technical subterfuge to steal consumers personal identity data and financial account credentials.
 Social-engineering schemes use 'spoofed' e-mails to lead consumers to counterfeit websites designed to trick recipients into divulging financial data”.

 ** Attacker Powers **